Riptide GP2

 Sound 8

-Riptide GP2 has the feel of an old school arcade racer and it is easy to get sucked into the experience.
-The game features some good looking tracks and plenty of awesome stunts.
-Although originally a mobile title, the developers went the extra mile to make it look good on PC and have also removed all micro-transactions.
-It is quite an addictive title, but suffers a bit from repetition in the later stages of the game.
+Riptide GP2 has the feel of an old-school arcade racer, and it is easy to get sucked into the experience.
+The game features some good-looking tracks and plenty of awesome stunts.
+Although initially a mobile title, the developers went the extra mile to make it look good on PC and removed all micro-transactions.
+It is quite an addictive title but suffers a bit from repetition in the game’s later stages.

-Gameplay: Challenging and addictive, although it does become a bit of a grind.
+Gameplay: The game is challenging and addictive, although it does become a bit of a grind.

 Summary 8.0 Great